stephenfreund/RoadRunner/README.txt

   - rr.tool.Tool:

           The base class of any analysis tool

   - rr.event.*:

           The Event objects that are passed to a tool's event handlers.
           You should only need to use the accessor methods for those objects.
           Note that these are reused.
 You should never keep a reference to an Event object.
 You will never create any of these objects yourself.

   - rr.meta.*:

           Represents the source metadata about types, classes, operations, etc.
-  		You should only need to use the accessors provided on the RR* classes in your event handlers.
+          You should only need to use the accessors provided on these classes in your event handlers.
 You will never create any of these objects yourself.

   - rr.simple.*:

           A couple simple tools.

   - rr.state.ShadowThread:
   - rr.state.ShadowLock:
   - rr.state.ShadowVar:
+  - rr.state.ShadowVolatile:

           The state attached to each Thread, object uses as a lock, and memory location used by a program.
 Tools can attach decorations to ThreadStates and LockStates to store additional info on those structures.

           Tools need to create new types of VariableStates that are specific to them -- see the example tools.

   - rr.error:

           Error reporting classes.
 See tools.* for examples of how to use them.

  The rest of the code base is primarily to instrument bytecode and provide the run-time support for tools.
 You should not need to modify (or even look at) that code.